 Truth is, you already know enough about marketing to make money being a marketing consultant.
-Doug did, when he contacted me last fall.
-He had plenty of marketing experience, a professional looking website and, over the past year, a handful of clients.
+Doug did, when he contacted me.
+He had plenty of marketing experience, a professional looking website and, over the past year, a client or two.
 Enough to tell his friends he was a marketing consultant, but not enough to make a business out of it.
-Not even close.

 The hard part is making a business out of it.
 Things like: